-Some folks sadly don’t necessarily consider how much money will be needed to wrap up our affairs after we’re gone and the money pit they could leave behind for their family.
+Some folks sadly consider how much money will be needed to wrap up our affairs after we’re gone and the money pit they could leave behind for their family.

-So you are ahead of the game, but whether or not to buy funeral insurance and which policy to buy is not always simple decision.
-That’s because, like most insurance, end of life or funeral insurance has a language of its own.
+Whether or not to buy end of life, funeral insurance is not always simple decision.
+That’s because, like most insurance, end of life insurance has a language of its own.
 To make this easier, we’ve completed a lot of legwork for you.
 Here is a recommended process, step-by-step, to aid you in making a comfortable decision.

-Now, some folks just call it funeral insurance but it’s also commonly referred to as burial insurance or final expense insurance as well.
-There are some subtle subjective differences but for ease of illustration and some simplicity, these products are all insurance for end of life expenses.
+Some people and companies “label” end of life financial protection differently.
+Common terms are funeral insurance but it’s often referred to as burial insurance or final expense life insurance.
+There are some subtle subjective differences but for ease of illustration, these products are really same thing, end of life insurance.